 The immensely popular Booktown Mystery series is what first put Lorraine Bartlett’s pen name Lorna Barrett’s name on the New York Times Bestseller list, and garnered a coveted Agatha nomination for best novel of 2009, but it’s her talent — whether writing as Lorna, or L.L.
 Bartlett, or Lorraine Bartlett — that keeps her there.
 This multi-published, Agatha-nominated author pens the the acclaimed Victoria Square Mystery series, and the exciting Jeff Resnick Mysteries, and has many short stories and novellas to her name(s).

-Lorraine lives in Rochester, NY, with her husband and three felines.
+Lorraine lives in Rochester, NY, with her husband and two felines.

 The Booktown Mysteries